 - Content volume: Identify the volume of content on a given source, including total files and total folders.
 Segment volume by files per owner, file size per owner, files per extension, total files per extension, files per category and file size per category.

-- Content-level features: Identify files that are password protected or have errors.
-On file systems, identify files that are linked.
+- Content-level details: Identify files that are password protected or have errors.
+On file systems, identify Microsoft files that have links.
 In some systems, understand which files have external collaboration.

-Analysis reports are fully downloadable, allowing organizations get get quite granular in content analysis.
+Analysis reports are fully downloadable, allowing organizations to get quite granular in content analysis.

 Customized migration job configuration